Jd536/Basic-calculator/README.md

-This is an JavaScript app created
+This is an JavaScript a basic calculatorCreated Using Vanilla JavaScript